httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## What should generic Structured Headers implementations expose?

-A generic implementation should expose the top-level parse ({{text-parse}}) and serialise ({{text-serialise}}) functions.
+A generic implementation should expose the top-level parse ({{text-parse}}) and serialize ({{text-serialize}}) functions.
 They need not be functions; for example, it could be implemented as an object, with methods for each of the different top-level types.

 For interoperability, it's important that generic implementations be complete and follow the algorithms closely; see {{strict}}.
 To aid this, a common test suite is being maintained by the community; see <https://github.com/httpwg/structured-header-tests>.